-Nevertheless, even shoppers who are squeezed for money and short of time still desire quality.
+Nevertheless, even shoppers who are squeezed for money and short of time still desire To make money, you have to understand your shoppers better than ever before quality.
 Some have used e-commerce to reduce the cost and time involved in buying basics so they can spend more of both on quality.
 As awareness of food and manufacturing processes rises, so shoppers are looking out for specialist providers that can ensure the quality of food.
 One of the flip sides of the rise of discount clothing and apparel companies has been greater interest in manufacturing quality and durability.